Diocesan Girls' School

-Diocesan Girls' School (DGS; 拔萃女書院) is one of the oldest girls' schools in Hong Kong, operated by the Anglican Hong Kong Sheng Kung Hui (香港聖公會) to provide a well-rounded secondary education for girls.
+Diocesan Girls' School (DGS; 拔萃女書院) is one of the oldest girls' schools in Hong Kong.
+It is operated by the Anglican Hong Kong Sheng Kung Hui (香港聖公會) to provide a well-rounded secondary education for girls.

 Structure

 DGS is governed by the Council of the Diocesan Girls' School.
 Having run as a grant-aided school since it was founded, the school changed to an operation in the Direct Subsidy Scheme mode starting with Secondary One classes in September 2005.
 English is the medium of instruction.
-By 2024, DGS accounted for a total of 52 winners of the Hong Kong Outstanding Students Awards, ranking first among all secondary schools in Hong Kong, and outnumbering the combined number of winners of the next two schools.
+As of 2025, DGS accounted for a total of 54 winners of the prestigious Hong Kong Outstanding Students Awards.
+It ranking first among all secondary schools in Hong Kong, outscoring the next two schools combined.
 The school is also a member of the G20 Schools group.
 It has a "feeder" primary school known as Diocesan Girls' Junior School ("DGJS").

 History

 Pre-war

 There was a Diocesan Native Female Training School founded in 1860 at Bonham Road and Eastern Street on Hong Kong Island.
 That school was set up by Lady Lydia Smith, the wife of George Smith, who was the first Bishop of Victoria sent by the Society for Promotion of Female Education in the East, a sub-society of the London Missionary Society.
 At first, it admitted only girls.
 In 1866, it was renamed Diocesan Female Training & Industrial Schools.
-Because of financial problems, the school had to restrict its services solely to orphans and destitute girls.
+Because of financial problems, that school had to restrict its services solely to orphans and destitute girls.

 In September 1869, Diocesan Home and Orphanage was established at the same site for English, Eurasian, Chinese and other pupils, occupying the building at the corner of Eastern Street and Bonham Road.
-In 1894, Diocesan Home and Orphanage became a boys' school as all girls were transferred Fairlea Girls' School.
+In 1894, Diocesan Home and Orphanage became a boys' school and later renamed itself as Diocesan Boys' School and Orphanage since all girls were transferred to Fairlea Girls' School.

 In 1899, Diocesan Girls' School and Orphanage was established in Rose Villas on Bonham Road.
 Diocesan Girls' School and Orphanage first received government financial assistance in 1900 as a Church of England School principally for Eurasian and European girls.
 It was placed under the grant-in-aid scheme, officially establishing itself as a girls' school.

 In 1913, the school moved to its present site at 1 Jordan Road, Kowloon, formerly a rice paddy field.
 In the 1920s, the school motto, Daily Giving Service, was adopted.
 During the Japanese occupation in the Second World War, the school was taken over as headquarters of the Japanese Kempeitai until it was re-opened in September 1945 by Ms. Gibbins, then headmistress, who was interned at Stanley camp during the occupation.
 Immediately upon her release, she hurried back to reclaim the school premises despite difficulty in crossing the harbour, thus saving the building from being looted.